 Mentor: Neil Campbell

 This event is for Wilderness Ambassador volunteers who are looking to join a Wilderness Ambassador mentor on a hike.
 If there is more than one mentor out in a day, there will be separate tickets for each individual.
-Note: Only Ambassadors who have previous experience with the program (Intro hike, classroom training, or hike with another mentor) may register for a Salmon River Trail Ticket.
+Note: Only Ambassadors who have completed the classroom training or attended an intro hike may register for a Top spur/McNeil Point ticket.

 Wilderness Ambassadors are a special type of volunteer.
 Experts at public engagement and education, these adventurous folks head out on some of the most beloved wilderness trails on Mt Hood and in the Columbia River Gorge to share Leave No Trace principles, hiking etiquette, and trail stewardship with trail users.

 These volunteers also gather data on physical and social trail conditions, perform some lights stewardship projects, and help to train new Wilderness Ambassadors as they enter the program.

 Need gear?
 TKO has clothes, boots, camping gear, and more available for loan.
 Reach out to email@example.com to let us know how we can help!

 LAND ACKNOWLEDGEMENT: TKO recognizes that the trails we work on travel through the traditional lands of many Indigenous tribes and communities.
 In every corner of what we now call Oregon, these people were forced to cede their land, their home, to the US government.
 We are privileged to be here today and we express gratitude to these tribes and their descendants for being the original and continuing stewards of these spaces.